 She added that anyone can make a shoe out of recycled materials, but Futurecraft Loop is Adidas' first test at a closed-loop creation process.

-A closed loop or circular economy is based on sharing, leasing, reuse and repair.
+Closed loop design, which is a key component of the circular economy, is based on sharing, leasing, reuse and repair.
 It is aimed at minimising waste through recycling, to make the most of the materials at all stages of production and completion.